 - Implement provincial fundraisers that bring over 100K$ into the Alpine Ontario Ski Racing structure.

 - Manage the Ontario Ski Team (OST) and under the AOA/SOD Partnership the SOD Ski Team (SODST).

-- Implement high performance development programs to bring athletes all the way up to the national Ski Team including U16 HPP, U19 HPP and the OST.
+- Implement high performance development programs to bring athletes all the way up to the national Ski Team including U16 HPP, ODST and the OST.

 - Organise high-performance skills camps for all age groups (developmental and performance).

 - Provide high-performance staff that work closely with our regional programs.

 - Coordinate access to grants, bursaries and scholarships.